 It should be noted that the client’s mutant gift is powerful telepathic abilities and while, as in times past, Xavier has contracted not to utilize said powers within session to manipulate or obfuscate, it is important for any staff dealing with him to maintain self-awareness and question any behaviors they may engage in around the client that seem uncharacteristic of themselves.

-The client presents as well-mannered and well-educated.
+The client has a history of seeking therapy with this writer and typically presents as well-mannered and well-educated.
 Xavier clearly enjoys discussing the complexity of psychology and sharing what he learned while pursuing his own degree in the field, but it never comes across as condescending or an attempt at one-upmanship with the writer.
 He is comfortable in conversation with the writer, but measured.
 Every response offered to a question is typically preceded by a long pause and is clearly well thought out.
 As such, it is often difficult to elicit spontaneous reactions from the client.
-In the opinion of the writer, this indicates a certain lack of trust in the therapeutic

 While this became less the case over the course of our last treatment, some of this guardedness has returned.
 However, this is an understandable reaction to a break in the therapeutic relationship and thus not of great concern unless it continues without abatement over time.

 In our previous work, the therapy was focused on interpersonal dynamics and possible personality disordered behaviors.
 Xavier returns now, however, with more existential concerns.
 Although he has suffered tremendous bodily injuries in the past, injuries that seemed to have killed him and has also faked his own death, the client seems to be struggling confronting the reality of his mortality in a more purposeful manner.
 Evidently, Xavier has begun the process of putting his affairs in order and found himself dealing with emotions and thoughts that he has generally never experienced or successfully ignored or suppressed unit now.